How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 }

-The problem: I was SSH’d into a locked-down production bastion host with no package installation rights.
+The problem: you’re SSH’d into a locked-down production bastion host with no package installation rights.
 No jq.
-No Python (removed for security hardening).
 No Node.js.
-Just bash, sed, awk, and standard Unix tools.
+No yq.
+Just bash, sed, awk, a stock python3 interpreter, and standard Unix tools — enough to validate JSON, but nothing purpose-built for editing it.

-The payment gateway was down.
-Every minute cost ~$15,000 in lost transactions.
-I needed to update that JSON and kubectl apply the ConfigMap immediately.
+The service is down and every minute counts.
+You need to update that JSON and kubectl apply the ConfigMap immediately.

 # Get the ConfigMap JSON